The Rise of Card Payments in the UK

 We really believe that 'card first' is the optimal approach for nearly every small business, and you should be pushing it as your preferred payment method for most transactions.

-Reduce Time, Risk & Debtors
+Save Time, Reduce Risk & Debtors

 By offering card payments as well as (or in place of) cash & bank transfers, you can reap benefits that can far outweigh the small processing costs associated with card payments: